rafahoro1/waitr_fe/README.md

-# waitr-fe
+# waitr-FE

 ## What is this?
-This is an implementation (front-end part) of the [https://github.com/WaitrInc/coding-challenge/blob/master/coding_challenge.md]()
+This is an implementation (front-end part) of the [coding_challenge.md](https://github.com/WaitrInc/coding-challenge/blob/master/coding_challenge.md)

-See also the README.md file on waitr-be project.
+See also the README.md file on [waitr-be](https://github.com/rafahoro1/waitr_fe) project.

 ## Build & development
 First all, install the dependencies: